What air treatment equipment is recommended for industrial compressors?

 Oil-injected compressors are far more common in facilities requiring compressor air systems.
 Their affordability from a capital investment standpoint sets them apart.

 Oil is added as a lubricant, sealant, and to assist with cooling too.
-Both a particulate filter and an oil coalescing filter are required.
+Here, both a particulate filter and an oil coalescing filter are required as air treatments.
 Multiple filters do reduce the air pressure levels for an oil-injected compressor, sometimes requiring higher pressure settings to compensate for it, adding to energy costs.

 Furthermore, oil condensate management is required to remove oil from wastewater, making it possible and legal to dispose of into a foul drain.
 A UK trade effluent consent authorisation is needed for this.